Pimax is raking in millions for an ‘8K’ VR headset to take on Facebook and HTC

 Though the Kickstarter pricing for the full 8K setup is $800 (the headset alone is $499), Ren said final retail pricing has not been decided, though I truly cannot imagine that this headset (along with controllers and sensors) will retail for less than $1,000 as a package.

-There is frankly no way that the startup is going to deliver a product anywhere near its Kickstarter’s almost laughable estimated delivery date of January 2018 given that the final design of central things like the lenses is still very much in progress.
+There is frankly no way that the startup is going to deliver a product anywhere near its Kickstarter’s estimated delivery date of January 2018 given that the final design of central things like the lenses is still very much in progress.
 While Ren said the company would “do their best” to hit a launch somewhere in that window, he sounded a bit overwhelmed by the number of pre-orders the company had already received.

 For comparison, Fove, a VR headset company that also launched their headset via Kickstarter closed its campaign in May of 2015 selling more than 1,000 headsets with a targeted ship date of one year later.
 They missed that date by 8 months and had to raise $11M in funding in the meantime.